oblac/jodd-site/doc/props.md

 ~~~~~

 More then one profile can be specified at a time.
 The order
-of specified profiles is important in cases when one key
+of specified profiles is important!
+When one key
-has been defined in many selected profiles.
+is defined in more then one active profile, the FIRST
+value (of first matched profile) is returned.
 {: .attn}

-It is also possible to lookup only for base properties - using`
+It is also possible to lookup only for base properties
-getBaseValue()` method.
+(ignoring the profiles) - using `getBaseValue()` method.
 Base properties are those that don't belong to
 any profile.

 ### Default active profiles